-How to Spend One Day in Casablanca, Morocco
+How to Spend a Long Layover in Casablanca, Morocco

 Do you have a long layover in Casablanca?
 Are you wondering how to best spend your time?

 A few years ago I was in this exact situation and was able to explore some of the city’s gems in just a day.
 Here is exactly how I spent one day in Casablanca:

 How to Spend a Long Layover in Casablanca:

 Due to an itinerary change that resulted in my 1.5 hour layover turning into a 1.5 day layover, Royal Air Marocc offered me one night in a nearby hotel.
 To my delight, everything was organized by Royal Air Maroc upon my arrival and I was soon on my way to the hotel on a complimentary hotel shuttle.

 With so much uncertainty due to the last-minute flight changes, I had not set any expectations for where I would be staying.
 I ended up at the Sky Atlas Hotel, which isn’t particularly close to town but very conveniently situated near the Mohammed V International Airport.
 The grounds resembled a tropical resort with palm trees and a large swimming pool.
 My room was modern and immaculately clean with a flat screen TV and wifi.
 What more could I ask for?
 (If you prefer to stay right in town, there are some absolutely gorgeous apartments on AirBnb — take advantage of $30 off your booking if you haven’t tried AirBnb yet).

 After a leisurely nap to recharge in the comfort of my AC room, I set off for town to make the most of my one day in Casablanca.
 I decided to hire a taxi driver for the afternoon and evening, but if you prefer to book a tour ahead of time, there are both tours of Casablanca and day trips to Marrakech from Casablanca.
 There is also a Casablanca food tour through Traveling Spoon (get 20$ off here)